BIO27 Satellite Programme

 The Ideal Eating Experience

 Everyone needs to eat.
 But how?
 In the Urban Food & Design project, Vienna Design Week, together with the Vienna Business Agency, demonstrates which roles design can play in the production, distribution, and consumption of food.
 The project curated by design researcher Kathrina Dankl invites us to playfully explore local and international positions on the subject in the familiar setting of a shopping situation, to try something new – and to possibly even alter a few of our habits.
-This “supermarket of ideas” has now travelled from Vienna to Ljubljana and, in keeping with the theme of Super Vernaculars, employs a scoring system that offers information on the ecological impact of our eating habits and the food industry.
+This “supermarket of ideas” has now travelled from Vienna to Ljubljana in collaboration with Austrian Culture Forum and, in keeping with the theme of Super Vernaculars, employs a scoring system that offers information on the ecological impact of our eating habits and the food industry.
 Appropriate solutions are served up on the side!

 THE SCHOOL OF THE UNTOLD